ivamcthor/highest_hollywood_gross_movie_analysis/README.md

 ## Objective:
 Create a dashboard using Excel highlighting various interesting observations from the given input data.

 ## process
 - Verify data for any missing values and anomalies, and sort out the same.
 - Made sure data is consistent and clean with respect to data type, data format and values used.
 - Created pivot tables according to the questions asked.
-- Merge all pivot tables into one dashboard and apply slicer to make dynamic.
+- Merge all pivot tables into one dashboard.

 ## Dashboard
 ![Screenshot (143)](https://github.com/user-attachments/assets/93d25d64-43d9-4b26-a274-fe637319c667)